Hike Great Falls Park with kids

 You can also pick up a Junior Ranger book for the kiddos here, which they can complete to get their very own Junior Ranger badge.

-Make sure to bring the kids National Park passport book to get it stamped.
-The kids will love collecting stamps to all the National Parks they visit in America.
+Make sure to bring the kid’s National Park passport book to get it stamped.
+The kids will love collecting stamps for all the National Parks they visit in America.

 Best way to see Great Falls

-Great Falls park has several viewing platforms that provide visitors with the perfect vantage points for viewing the falls.
-There are three viewing platforms on the Virginia side, and only one in the Maryland side.
+Great Falls Park has several viewing platforms that provide visitors with the perfect vantage points for viewing the falls.
+There are three viewing platforms on the Virginia side and only one on the Maryland side.

-• The boardwalk trail to get to the overlook is one of the most scenic walks that the kids will absolutely love.
+- The boardwalk trail to get to the overlook is one of the most scenic walks that the kids will love.

 What to bring to Great Falls Park with kids